gitbush/london-boroughs/README.md

 A testing matrix can be found <a href="docs/testing.xlsx" target="_blank">here</a> showing all tests carried out on all browsers and breakpoints.

+The dashboard will not work on Internet Explorer due to the use of CSS.
+A small sacrifice given the global usage of Internet Explorer is currently at around 4%.

 ## Deployment

 The project source control was handled by git and remotely on Github.
 The repository can be found here: